J. D. Sheffield

 Jesse David Sheffield II, known as J. D. Sheffield (born August 13, 1960), is a physician from Gatesville, Texas, who was a Republican member of the Texas House of Representatives.

 On July 14, 2020, Sheffield was defeated in his re-election effort by Stephenville, Texas attorney Shelby Slawson by over 20% in the Republican primary runoff.

 Background

 Sheffield currently practices at AdventHealth in Copperas Cove.

 Political career

-Texas House District 59 encompasses Comanche, Coryell, Erath, Hamilton, McCulloch, Mills, San Saba, Somervell in Central Texas.
+Sheffield represented Texas House District 59 that encompassed Comanche, Coryell, Erath, Hamilton, McCulloch (after 2013), Mills, San Saba (after 2013), and Somervell counties in Central Texas.
 Sheffield was one of former House Speaker Joe Straus's loyal supporters.

 2010 Republican primary for 59th district

 The 2010 election was Sheffield's first campaign for local or state office.
 He had served in student government during college.
 In the Republican primary in 2010, Sheffield polled 44.2 percent in his challenge to incumbent Sid Miller who had held the office since 2001.

 2012 election for 59th district

 Two years after his unsuccessful challenge to Miller, Sheffield gained the Republican nomination with 54.8 percent of the ballots cast.
 Sheffield easily won in the November general election with 78% of the vote district wide against Bill Norris, the Democratic nominee and a retired school teacher from Dublin.
-Norris had effectively dropped out of the race due to health reasons but remained on the ballot.
+Norris had effectively dropped out of the race for health reasons but remained on the ballot.